-In general, the older your home, the more likely it has leadbased paint.
-Many homes built before 1978 have leadbased paint.
+In general, the older your home, the more likely it Many homes built before 1978 have lead- based paint.
 The federal government banned lead-based paint from housing in 1978.
 Some states stopped its use even earlier.
-Lead can be found:
+Lead can be found: has lead- In homes in the city, country, or suburbs. based paint.
+In apartments, single-family homes, and both private and public housing.
+Inside and outside of the house

-- In homes in the city, country, or suburbs. - In apartments, single-family homes, and both private and public housing. - Inside and outside of the house. - In soil around a home.
+- Inside and outside of the house. - In soil around a home.
 (Soil can pick up lead from exterior paint or other sources such as past use of leaded gas in cars.)